johnnguyencodes/johnnyfiive/README.md

 # Hydrogen template: Skeleton

+### //BEGIN: Note from the repo-owner

+This project serves as the boilerplate to build a hydrogen storefront with mock store data by following this [tutorial](https://shopify.dev/docs/custom-storefronts/hydrogen/building/begin-development).

+After running `npm create @shopify/hydrogen@latest`, the following configurations were entered:

+- Connect to Shopify: <strong>Use sample data from Mock.shop.</strong>
+- Where would you like to create your storefront? <strong>hydrogen-storefront</strong>
+- Select a language: <strong>TypeScript</strong>
+- Select a styling library: <strong>Tailwind</strong>
+- Install dependencies with npm? <strong>(y) Yes</strong>
+- Create a global `h2` alias? <strong>(y) Yes</strong>
+- Do you want to scaffold routes and core functionality? <strong>(n) No, set up later</strong>

+Please see `Additional Configurations` below for other changes.

+### //END: Note from the repo-owner

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.

 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen)